R. D. Banerji

-Early life and background
+Early life

-Bandyopadhyay was born on 12 April 1885 in Berhampore of Murshidabad District, in present-day Indian state of West Bengal, to Matilal and Kalimati.
+Banerji was born on 12 April 1885 in Berhampore of Murshidabad District, in present-day Indian state of West Bengal, to Matilal and Kalimati.
 He passed his entrance examination from the Krishnath College School in Berhampore in 1900.
 He lived in Bangaon.

 Soon, he married Kanchanmala (1891–1931), the daughter of Narendranath Mukhopadhyay.
-He passed his F.A. examination in 1903 and graduated from Presidency College, Kolkata with Honours in History in 1907.
-He obtained his M.A. in history from the Calcutta University in 1911.
+He passed his F.A. examination in 1903 and graduated from the Presidency College with Honours in history in 1907.
+He obtained his M.A. in history from Calcutta University in 1911.

 Career

-Bandyopadhyay joined the Indian Museum in Calcutta as an Assistant to the Archaeological Section in 1910.
+Banerji joined the Indian Museum in Calcutta as an Assistant to the Archaeological Section in 1910.
 He joined the Archaeological Survey of India as Assistant Superintendent in 1911 and was promoted to the rank of Superintending Archaeologist of the Western Circle in 1917.
 In 1924, he was transferred to the Eastern Circle and took part in the excavations at Paharpur.
 He took voluntary retirement in 1926.
 After teaching at the University of Calcutta, he later joined the Banaras Hindu University in 1928 and held this post till his premature death on 23 May 1930.

-Bandyopadhyay's first major independent professional work was in the fields of palaeography and epigraphy.
-He won the Jubilee Research Prize of the Calcutta University for The Origin of the Bengali Script published in 1919 (and reprinted in 1973).
+Banerji's first major independent professional work was in the fields of palaeography and epigraphy.
+He won the Jubilee Research Prize of the Calcutta University for The Origin of the Bengali Script published in 1919.

 He was the first to study the proto-Bangla script, the original form of Bangla script.
 He wrote the classic historical works on medieval Indian coins, and the standard works on the iconography of Indian art, in particular Gupta sculpture and architecture.
 His best known work was Eastern Indian Medieval School of Sculpture, published posthumously in 1933.

 Discovery of Mohenjo-Daro

-Bandyopadhyay is known for unearthing pre-Buddhist artifacts at the ruins at Mohenjo-Daro and for noting similarities between the site at Mohenjo-Daro and Harrappa.
-Those discoveries led to excavations at the two sites that established the existence of the then-unknown Bronze Age Indus Valley civilisation.
+Banerji is known for unearthing pre-Buddhist artifacts at the ruins at Mohenjo-Daro and for noting similarities between the site at Mohenjo-Daro and Harrappa.
+Those discoveries led to excavations at the two sites that established the existence of the then-unknown Bronze Age Indus Valley Civilisation.